La Romareda

 The first organised football competition in Aragon dates to 1915, much later than in neighbouring Catalonia.
 In 1917, in the region's capital city of Zaragoza, Iberia SC was formed and in the following years dominated the area.
 On 7 October 1923 the club opened its own football stadium, the first of its kind in the city, known as the Campo de Torrero.
 In 1932 Iberia SC merged with CD Real Zaragoza to form FC Zaragoza (since 1951 known as Real Zaragoza).

 By the 1950s the Campo de Torrero, although expanded to a capacity of 20,000 spectators, was already too small for the club and the officials began to make efforts to build a new facility.
-The new ground was acquired approximately 3 km west of the existing stadium.
+The new ground was found approximately 3 km west of the existing stadium.
 Construction began in 1956, with Francisco Riestra designing the new arena and Agroman company as the contractor.
 The construction cost was 21.5 million pesetas.

 The opening of the new facility took place on 8 September 1957, and at the inauguration the hosts defeated Osasuna 4:3.
 The old stadium was used for some time as a training facility, then was sold off to real estate companies.
 The last remaining structures were demolished in the early 1990s.